zweilosec/zweilosec.github.io/_posts/tips-n-tricks/2021-04-29-upgrade-linux-shell.md

 The second command above will report the size of your terminal window in rows and columns.
 This is useful for command output that either fills the whole terminal (such as when using programs such as `nano` or `vim`) or that would output lines that are too long to fit in the window.
 Fixing the window size will allow for word-wrapping instead of cutting off output that is too long.

 5. After that, type the command `fg` to return the reverse shell to the foreground.
+You may need to hit [enter] once or twice to get your prompt to show again.

 6. Next, on the victim machine type the below commands to set some important environment variables.